Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

   <scope>test</scope>
 </dependency>
 ```
-### 2. Install Playwright recorder
+### 3. Install Playwright recorder
 This step installs Playwright using the Node.js version, which is required to record and generate Java test code.
 ```bash
 npx playwright install
 ```
+This will download browser binaries and set up Playwright's command-line tools.
-### 3. Use Playwright's recorder
+### 4. Use Playwright's recorder
-This will generate Java + JUnit code that you can paste into your test classes.
+Now you're ready to generate Java test code using Playwright's recorder:
 ```bash
 npx playwright codegen https://example.com
 ```

-The screenshot below shows what you will see when the Playwright recorder is launched.
-It captures the interactions with the specified website and generates corresponding code.
-Make sure to change the target to "JUnit" to generate the appropriate code format.
+This command opens a browser window where you can interact with the site.
+As you click, type, or navigate, Playwright automatically generates Java test code in real time.
+Important: In the top-right corner of the recorder, change the target language to Java JUnit to ensure it generates compatible test code.
+The screenshot below shows an example of what the recorder looks like:

 ![image](https://github.com/user-attachments/assets/35989883-8197-4c9c-829c-cfbcd92da884)